R110A (New York City Subway car)

-The R110A (contract order R130) was a New York City Subway car model built by Kawasaki Heavy Industries in 1992 as a prototype New Technology Train to test various technologies.
+The R110A (contract order R130) was a New York City Subway car model built by Kawasaki Heavy Industries in 1992 as a prototype New Technology Train (NTT) to test various technologies.
 There were ten cars arranged as five-car sets.
 They were designed to test features that would be implemented on future mass-production New Tech Train orders.
+The R110As, along with the R110Bs, are the first New York City Subway cars to feature recorded announcements.